 Cold sores start with an itchy and tingling sensation usually on the mouth, lips or nose (and can form on the genitals) and may form small blisters which crust after 3 days.

-Cold sores usually clear up after 7-10 days without leaving any scars.
+Cold sores usually clear up after two weeks without leaving any scars.
 However, they can be highly contagious, even when the blisters aren’t present.
 The virus can spread between people by direct physical contact, such as kissing, skin to skin contact, sharing drink containers or eating utensils, towels or toothbrushes with someone who already has a cold sore.

 As well as a blister-like spot, the following symptoms are also common: